QLD Certificate 3 Guarantee and Higher Skills Fund

 d) Queensland will allow a exemption for Student Contribution Fees where genuine hardship by a trainee is proven.
 Evidence must be provided for approval.
 [QLDUC 2.6.3]

-Under the Queensland funded programs we are required to report all possible Credit Transfers from previous studies under your qualification.
+Under the Queensland funded programs we are required to consider all possible Credit Transfers from previous studies under your qualification.

-You are required to advise us of all past studies and provide a Statement of Attainment.
+You are required to advise us of all past studies and provide a Statement of Attainment as requested, or access to your USI records.

 To be eligible to undertake a subsidised course in Queensland you need to: